-- Moderate Learning Difficulties may be referred to on a child’s Statement of Special Educational Need or EHC Plan with comments such as a ‘global learning difficulty’, ‘significant difficulty with literacy and numeracy skills’
+- Moderate Learning Difficulties may be referred to on a child’s Statement of Special Educational Need or Education Health Care Plan with comments such as a ‘global learning difficulty’, ‘significant difficulty with literacy and numeracy skills’

 We recognise that our young people have a variety of complex Special Needs and we believe that they are effectively supported by bespoke interventions in order to assist them in achieving their full potential.
 The teaching methods and strategies we use aim to address our students’ individual needs and abilities and ensure both personal development and academic progress.

 SEN Assessment and Review, PO Box 16289, B2 2XN.
 Telephone:

 - We do take some students from nearby local authorities:

 If you require any further information regarding admissions then please email us at email@example.com